lizzie136/lizzie136.github.io/README.md

 [linkedin/eportillaf](https://www.linkedin.com/in/eportillaf)|
 [instagram/lizzie.136](https://www.instagram.com/lizzie.136/)

 Hi, my name is Elizabeth Portilla.
-I'm a Software Engineer, working remotely, currently in NYC.
+I am a software engineer currently working remotely from NYC.

-I work at @kiddom as Front End Engineer.
-Formerly worked at @BairesDev as Software Engineer for US based clients and @Laboratoria as a JavaScript Fullstack Engineer and as Head Coach/Instructor for the JavaScript track, but I'm more of a learner.
+I work as a front-end engineer at @kiddom.
+Previously, I worked as a software engineer for US-based clients at @BairesDev, and as a JavaScript full-stack engineer and head coach/instructor for the JavaScript track at @Laboratoria.
+However, I consider myself more of a learner than a teacher.

 If you are here, maybe you're interested in some of the open projects I have: